explodingcamera/liwan/README.md

 - The URL of the page that the tracker is embedded in (excluding query parameters and fragments)
 - The Referrer URL if available (the page that the user came from)
-- Browser, OS, mobile or desktop, and locale (e.g. Chrome, Windows, Desktop, en-US)
+- Browser, OS (e.g. Chrome, Windows, Desktop)
 - Anonymized visitor ID (generated with `sha3-256(ip, user_agent, daily_salt, entity_id)[0:16]`)
 - The time the event occurred
 - Country or City (optional)